cmarcum/jekyll-glossary/README.md

 # Installation
 1. Fork or clone the repository via git.
 2. Activate pages in your local fork/repos.
-3. Add jekyll via actions using the github pages default workflow and settings (Deploy Jekyll with GitHub Pages dependencies preinstalled).
+3. (optional if not including .github/workflows from main) Add jekyll via actions using the github pages default workflow and settings (Deploy Jekyll with GitHub Pages dependencies preinstalled).